-Difficulties Have an Expiration Date – 3
+Difficulties Have an Expiration Date – Part 3

-Living more gently in a more open way, with a gentle approach to life, allows us to hear and to see more clearly.
-With a little care, the difficulty can be located and overcome when we realize that we don’t need to force it nor push our way through.
-With a bit of attention, we will see the challenge causing a problem, there, and hidden in the weave of life.
+Living more gently in a more relaxed way, with a gentle approach to life, allows us to hear and see more clearly.
+The difficulty can be located and overcome with care when we realize that we don’t need to force it or push our way through.
+We will see the challenge causing a problem hidden in the weave of life with a bit of attention.
 Often I have found that several things are involved in what has become the primary difficulty.
-We need to be in a more open state to see the smaller events that surround what we feel holds us back.
+We need to be more open to seeing the smaller events surrounding what we feel holds us back.

 When we are nervous and twittering back and forth on difficulty, we cause ourselves not to see and feel the moment.
 If we were to view a video of ourselves, it would be amusing to us and others.
 I want to encourage you the next time you’re facing something frustrating or downright tricky, back down a bit.
 Look back to when you didn’t have the problem, recall how things were going then and what progression led to where you are at the moment.
 This process of letting go may be a challenge if you have never done this.

 Yours for a Better Life,